fekins92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the number of lines that contain the pattern binin the file /etc/passwd
+Display lines containing the pattern rootand 3 lines after them in the file /etc/passwd.